-Pompeii is a huge archaeological site that can take days to properly visit all of it…. on a tour you only have 2 hours, making very easy to miss the must see ruins, get lost, and not understand what you are looking at.
-A tour guide will guide you to see some of the most significant ancient architectures, bring the ancient Roman city to life with information about its history, culture, and city life.
+Pompeii is a huge archaeological site that can take days to properly visit all of it…. on a tour you only have 2 hours, making it very easy to miss the must-see ruins, get lost, and not understand what you are looking at.
+A tour guide will guide you to see some of the most significant ancient architecture and bring the ancient Roman city to life with information about its history, culture, and city life.

-A licensed tour guide can also guarantee you quick backway access into the Basilica through a backway entrance designated for guides visitors only.
+A licensed tour guide can also guarantee you quick backway access into the Basilica through a backway entrance designated for guided visitors only.

 Without a tour guide, you may not be granted access through this entrance by the Security Guards.
-If your group splits up while self touring, this is the the worst way to get separated and lost from each other – and miss the opportunity to visit St Peter’s Basilica as it would require waiting in potentially long security lines that form in the square.
+If your group splits up while self-touring, this is the worst way to get separated and lost from each other – and miss the opportunity to visit St Peter’s Basilica as it would require waiting in potentially long security lines that form in the square.

 While with a guide, it’s imperative that the group sticks together and not get separated at the high risk of getting lost.
 This will create delays, and missed opportunities for the entire group to enjoy priceless works of art.

 (WATCH ” Pompeii, Sorrento Amalfi Coast from Naples” : popular Shore Excursion for TOUR SHARING)